 With a 29/41 (FHA) qualifying ratio

-Don't forget these ratios are just guidelines.
-We'd be thrilled to help you pre-qualify to determine how large a mortgage loan you can afford.
+Don't forget these ratios are only guidelines.
+We'd be thrilled to pre-qualify you to determine how much you can afford.